You

 These native application examples show how native app development is used on both major platforms (iOS and Android) to provide optimal performance and a consistent user experience.

 Natively programmed apps offer outstanding performance as they can directly access the device's resources.
-This results in faster load times and smoother interaction.
+These results in faster load times and smoother interaction.
 Because of their close integration with the device's operating system and hardware, native applications are certainly faster and more responsive.
 This is particularly important for applications that require real-time interactions, such as games or messaging apps.

 Native apps offer app developers maximum access to the hardware and features of a mobile device.
 This allows functions such as GPS, camera, microphone, Bluetooth, and so on to be used with maximum efficiency.
 This allows advanced features that are specifically tailored to the hardware and software.

 Adapting to the design guidelines of the respective operating system ensures seamless integration into the user interface.
 As a result, users experience consistent and intuitive operation.
 Native apps are able to precisely follow the design guidelines and interaction patterns of the respective operating system.
-This results in a “familiar” and therefore positive and user-friendly experience.
+These results in a “familiar” and therefore positive and user-friendly experience.

 Native apps can be published directly in official app stores, such as the Google Play Store or the Apple App Store.
 This makes distribution and retrievability easier for users.